The 20 Best Pulmonary Alveolar Proteinosis Doctors Near Me in Arizona, US

 Offers Telehealth

-Tanmay Panchabhai is an Intensive Care Medicine provider in Phoenix, Arizona.
+Tanmay Panchabhai is an Intensive Care Medicine provider practicing medicine in Phoenix, Arizona.
 Dr. Panchabhai is rated as an Experienced provider by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
-His top areas of expertise are Lung Nodules, Pneumonia, Lymphofollicular Hyperplasia, Lung Transplant, and Endoscopy.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Lung Nodules, Pneumonia, Lymphofollicular Hyperplasia, Lung Transplant, and Endoscopy.

 Experienced in Pulmonary Alveolar Proteinosis